ukceh-rse/mambo_shrubs_review/documents/notes.md

 DroneDB looks very promising for data management / catalogue access.
 Michael Tso et al did a WebODM prototype for the same group in 2022.

+### Data sources

+External data is listed in the Data Management Plan

+https://www.data.gov.uk/dataset/f0db0249-f17b-4036-9e65-309148c97ce4/national-lidar-programme - DEFRA LIDAR, 1m resolution in 5km tiles, OGL

+The DMP also says:

+* Provenance information will be stored when running the workflow, and we will build this into our workflow.
+* The script/workflow/model will be annotated or commented to be made understandable.
+* All of our data can become completely open immediately.
+* Our research data will be peer-reviewed through a data journal.

 ### Storage options

 * [JASMIN s3](https://help.jasmin.ac.uk/docs/short-term-project-storage/managing-a-gws) - does setting this up involve direct NERC funding?